 • 4K video

-If you prefer the good-old clunking shutter of a DSLR, then the Canon EOS 250D is one of the best entry points.
+If you feel for the good old clunking shutter of a DSLR, then the Canon EOS 250D is one of the best entry points.
 Positioned between the entry-level EOS 2000D and mid-range EOS 850D models, the 24.2MP EOS 250D is Canon’s smallest DSLR and comes with some key features not found on the EOS 2000D.

 These include Canon’s Dual Pixel AF technology that speeds up focus performance when the camera is in live view, 4K video recording, plus a vari-angle touchscreen LCD display.
 The intuitive control layout makes it easy to use, while Canon’s guided user interface helps beginners learn the main settings.
 If you’re considering the 1300D/2000D but have a little more to spend, the 250D is well worth a look.